corn cobs

 From Joel Brozovsky, member, Seattle

 We invite you to contribute to the funding of our projects through PayPal or by sending a check to Amaterra, P.O.
 Box 44803, Rio Rancho, NM, 87174.
 Please indicate where you want your contribution applied.
-If you would like further information please email Roger Irwin, Secretary/Treasurer, Amaterra at: r.daleirwin@amaterra.org
+If you would like further information please email Roger Irwin, President, Amaterra at: r.daleirwin@amaterra.org